Jacob Z. Hess, Ph.D., with Robert Whitaker

 In a five-year University of Calgary study of 9,508 depressed patients in Canada, medicated patients were depressed on average 19 weeks a year, versus 11 weeks for those not taking the drugs.
 Episodes occurring in antidepressant users lasted longer than those in non-users.
 The apparent incidence of major depressive episodes among those taking antidepressants was higher than that among respondents not taking antidepressants.
 The lead author, Scott Patten, wrote that “these findings are consistent with Giovanni Fava’s hypothesis that ‘antidepressant treatment may lead to a deterioration in the long-term course of mood disorders.’”

-126 patients were originally treated with antidepressants and given emotional and clinical support “specifically designed to maximize clinical outcomes.”
-26% responded to antidepressants (50% reduction in symptoms), with only half of those who responded staying better for a significant period of time.
-Overall, only 6% remitted and then remained in remission at the end of one year.
+126 patients originally treated with antidepressants were given emotional and clinical support “specifically designed to maximize clinical outcomes.”
+26% responded to antidepressants (defined as a 50% reduction in symptoms), with half of those who responded (13%) staying better for a significant period of time.
+At the one year mark, only 5-6% of patients remained in remission and doing well, which is a much lower remission rate than is typically found in studies of unmedicated depressed patients.
 Lead author John Rush acknowledged, “These findings reveal remarkably low response and remission rates.”

 (18) 2010: Patterns across over 260,000 patients facing depression [MN Community Measures, 2010 Health Care Quality Report]

 (19) 2011: Meta-analysis of 46 studies exploring antidepressant discontinuation.
-[Andrews, P. Blue Again: Perturbational Effects of Antidepressants Suggest Monoaminergic Homeostasis in Major Depression.
-Frontiers in Evolutional Psychiatry 2 (2011): 159].
+[Andrews, P. (2011).
+Blue Again: Perturbational Effects of Antidepressants Suggest Monoaminergic Homeostasis in Major Depression.
+Frontiers in Psychiatry, 2, 159].

 In a meta-analysis of 46 studies looking at discontinuation of anti-depressant medications, researchers found that the relapse rate for placebo responders during a followup period was 24.7%, compared to 44.6% of drug responders who were then withdrawn from the drug.

 (20) 2012: Comprehensive review of the long-term research on anti-depressants.
-[P. Andrews: Primum non nocere: An evolutionary analysis of whether antidepressants do more harm than good.
-Frontiers in Psychology 3 (2012): 1-18].
+[Andrews, P. (2012).
+Primum non nocere: An evolutionary analysis of whether antidepressants do more harm than good.
+Frontiers in Psychology, 3, 1-18].

 Same patterns with anti-psychotics and anti-anxiety drugs.
-This pattern of increasing chronicity associated with long-term treatment is not exclusive to anti-depressants.
-Other classes of psychiatric meds show the same patterns.
-For instance, there is extensive evidence that anti-psychotics lead to the same patterns long-term, as evident in this 2016 talk (20:55-29:49): Long-term outcomes from anti-psychotics.
+To those skeptical of these conclusions, be aware that this pattern of increasing chronicity associated with long-term treatment is not exclusive to anti-depressants.
+Other classes of psychiatric medications show the same patterns.
+For instance, there is extensive evidence that anti-psychotics lead to the same patterns long-term, as evident in this 2016 talk: Long-term outcomes from anti-psychotics (watch 20:55-29:49).
 For a more detailed summary of the same literature, watch his 2015 talk given to the Council for Evidence-based Psychiatry, starting with 20:56 and ending with 49:25.
-Or check out this clip from our own interview with Bob: Takeaways from Long-term Anti-psychotic Outcome Research
+Or check out this clip from our own interview with Bob (Takeaways from Long-term Anti-Psychotic Outcome Research):